David Bohnett Public Service Fellowship

 Kartika Fuentes (MPA 2023)

-Kartika is a Bronx Native and first generation American.
+Kartika is a Bronx Native and first-generation American.
 She is very proud of her Ecuadorian heritage and the immigrant community that makes New York City so unique and diverse.
 She went to college in Ecuador and acquired an international perspective on social issues relating to community empowerment, activism, inequality, and grassroots organizing.
-Kartika is passionate about working across municipal government systems and the nonprofit sector to create more inclusive government responses.
 Prior to NYU Wagner, Kartika worked in the AmeriCorps program at South Bronx United and as an intern for the office of Congresswoman Alexandria Ocasio-Cortez, furthering Kartika’s commitment and dedication to social justice and community organizing.
+While at Wagner, Kartika was a Legislative Intern and Community Aid for Council Member Carlina Rivera.
+She now works as a Research Officer at Columbia University and a Project Consultant at the Center for Survivor Agency and Justice, applying her skills in legislative research, community engagement, and advocacy to support various projects and initiatives in the fields of international affairs, public service, and social justice.

 Saunders Ruffin (MPA 2023)

-Galvanized by the climate crisis and local political campaigning, Ruffin drafted, lobbied for, testified on behalf of, and mobilized communities around a resolution in Virginia’s legislature that would have made the state the first in the nation to declare global warming a climate and ecological emergency.
+Before attending NYU Wagner, Saunders drafted, lobbied for, testified on behalf of, and mobilized communities around a resolution in Virginia’s legislature that would have made the state the first in the nation to declare global warming a climate and ecological emergency.
 Although the bill failed to pass in early 2020, its introduction kick-started an enduring grassroots movement in Virginia that led to the bill’s reintroduction in 2021 and ignited a passion in Saunders for climate advocacy.
-Saunders carried his motivation for service to Pittsburgh, where he served as an AmeriCorps VISTA supporting the city’s civil rights agency to engage more deliberately with the region’s robust immigrant, refugee, and asylee populations on fair housing issues and combat unjust evictions during the coronavirus pandemic.
+Saunders carried his motivation for service to Pittsburgh, where he served as an AmeriCorps VISTA, supporting the city’s civil rights agency to engage more deliberately with the region’s robust immigrant, refugee, and asylee populations on fair housing issues and combat unjust evictions during the coronavirus pandemic.
+At Wagner, Saunders interned as a Graduate Fellow with NYC Department of Emergency Management, and he is now a Consultant with Rebel, a leading US infrastructure advisory firm that advises public and private sector clients globally, helping them bridge the gap between their infrastructure needs and financial resources.

-Parker is a Master of Urban Planning graduate who is committed to becoming an urban planner that focuses on intersectional solutions that benefit disadvantaged communities.
-They feels strongly that municipal government is uniquely positioned to have the greatest impact on people’s day-to-day lives.
-After graduating with a Bachelor's in economics and minor in urban studies from Tufts University, Parker moved to New York City to work for the Civilian Complaint Review Board (CCRB), a city agency that investigates complaints made against the New York City Police Department.
+Parker is a Master of Urban Planning graduate who is committed to becoming an urban planner who focuses on intersectional solutions that benefit disadvantaged communities.
+Parker feels strongly that municipal government is uniquely positioned to have the greatest impact on people’s day-to-day lives.
+After graduating with a bachelor's in economics and minor in urban studies from Tufts University, Parker moved to New York City to work for the Civilian Complaint Review Board, a city agency that investigates complaints made against the New York City Police Department.
+At Wagner, Parker interned with NYC Mayor’s Office of Criminal Justice as well as with NYC DOT.
+He now serves as Project Lead for Melissa Johnson Associates, managing community engagement for the New York City Department of Design and Construction's East Side Coastal Resiliency Project.

 "NYU Wagner helped me develop professional skills in areas like project management, negotiation, data analysis, as well as program and impact evaluation.
 The program introduced me to a vast network of researchers and public servants; and taught me how to leverage peer-reviewed research to advance evidence-based policymaking."

-Kevin Hansen is the Senior Vice President and Head of Public Policy at Empire State Development, New York State's chief economic development agency.
-He leads teams that are responsible for public policy, legislative affairs, economic analysis and research, and climate and environmental programs.
+Kevin Hansen is the head of government affairs and policy for New York at Ørsted, a Danish multinational energy company.
+He was previously senior vice president and head of public policy at Empire State Development, New York State's chief economic development agency.
+Where he leads teams that are responsible for public policy, legislative affairs, economic analysis and research, and climate and environmental programs.
 Over the course of his career, Kevin has held public and private sector roles focused on strategy, operations, public policy, real estate and finance for the City of Chicago, the District of Columbia Mayor's Office, and Bain & Company.